 AB109 legislation, and the associated funding, presumed counties will do a better job providing treatment and rehabilitation along with incarceration.
-AB109 has reduced recidivism rates and improved reintegration of lower level offenders into local communities.

-Good public safety policy involves community supervision, enforcement, and prevention/rehabilitation.
-The Nevada County CCP is unanimously committed to maximizing public safety through a commitment to all these strategies.
+Nevada County has reduced recidivism rates and improved reintegration of AB109 offenders into local communities.
+Good public safety policy involves community supervision, focused evidenced based treatment rehabilitation, and enforcement.
+The Nevada County CCP membership is unanimously committed to maximizing public safety through a commitment to all these strategies.